voipbin/monorepo/scripts/database_scripts/README.md

 * busy: The destination is on the line with another caller.
 * cancelling: The call is being cancel. - hide?
 * cancelled: The call was cancelled by the originator before it was answered.
+* timeout: The call reached max call duration after it was answered.
+* noanswer: The destination didn't answer until destination's timeout.
-* timeout: The call timed out before it was answered.
+* dialout: The call reached timeout before it was answered.
 This timeout is fired by our time out.(outgoing call)
-* noanswer: The destination didn't answer until destination's timeout.
 ```

 # NOTE